 - 1. NYPD Warrant Reconciliation: OCA and NYPD analytic and technical staff continue to communicate regularly to ensure the timely and accurate transmission and processing of warrant data and to ensure alignment of open/vacated warrants between NYPD and OCA. - 2.
-Quality Control and Error Reports: All courts statewide built in data quality reports which identify cases with data errors that are preventing the information from successfully being sent to DCJS.
-In addition, customized data quality reports were e built to assist courts in tracking specific data issues. - 3.
+Quality Control and Error Reports: In late 2023, OCA released a new application called the New York State Criminal Inquiry System (NYSCIS).
+NYSCIS is designed for use by District Attorneys, Public Defenders, re-entry groups, and other partner agencies.
+The system allows authorized users to review docket information, ensuring that case management systems are updated accurately to reflect the outcomes of criminal cases.
+Additionally, the application enables the electronic submission of criminal data quality issues for analysis and reconciliation by the CDR Unit. - 3.
 Furthering Public Transparency: In order to further transparency, consistency and reliability of court data, downloadable, individual-level data extracts are provided on the Unified Court System's public website for public use.
 Court Data and Statistics | NYCOURTS.GOV